LivHed/joel-adrian/README.md

 * I tried to submit the form with an invalid email adress (without the @ character), and I could verify that a relevant error message showed up.
 * I tried to submit the form with all inputs valid and I could verify that a success message appears in a new window.
 * I also tried this process on smaller screen sizes and could verify that the form is responsive and works on all sizes.
-* Bugs discovered, which is not adressed yet: When typing an email with the @ character but without the . dot the form could be submitted anyway.
+* Bug discovered, which is not adressed yet: When typing an email with the @ character but without the . dot the form could be submitted anyway.

 2. **Download resume in footer**
 * I clicked on Download my resume in the footer.